-I wish you could have been here with us.
-Wish you were with us to hear the palm fronds whispering in the wind as we cycled on donkey paths along small canals near the Nile.
-I wish you were here to see the kindness shining in the eyes of the strangers who took our hands and invited us into their homes.
+I wish you could have been in the Arab Chat website with us.
+Wish you were with us to hear the palm fronds whispering in the wind as we chatted on live cam websites along the beach of Aswan.
+I wish you were here to see the kindness shining while you chat with strangers who took our hands and invited us into their homes.
 I wish you had also wandered through Egyptian cities at night, feeling safe as can be and enjoying the aromas of the fresh pastries and breads.
 I hope that you will be lucky enough to experience these things one day.
 For now, I will do my best to share with you the marvels we have enjoyed.

 We are pleased to have a still morning: this spot has been picked out as a kite surfing destination with 270 days of strong North wind a year and we have a 10km ride up North to the point where the road goes East to the Nile.
 Happily, we make it to our turn-off just as the wind picks up.
 We cycle 200m down the road before we are stopped at a police checkpoint.
 The effort by the Egyptian government to ensure ‘gold Standard’ security for their tourists unfortunately means that we cannot cycle on the road through the Sahara to the Nile.
 We pass 6 hours alternating between trying to make friendly conversation with the police and trying to convince them to let us cycle or at least hitch a ride.
 None of us are able to stop ourselves from losing our bananas just a little with the man telling us it was impossible.